 New Breed Generation: Born in the 1960s

-As they grew up when the economy was good, and did not know wartime and immediate postwar shortages, they were often criticized as spoiled, too easy to give up, and lacking common sense.
-Now in their fifties, they aim the same kind of barbs at the younger “relaxed education” generation.
+As they grew up when the economy was good, and did not know wartime and immediate postwar shortages, they were often criticized as spoiled, too quick to give up, and lacking common sense.
+Now in their fifties and sixties, they aim the same kind of barbs at the younger “relaxed education” generation.

 Bubble Generation: Born Around 1965–69